rcz0315/ESP32_NTPServer/README.md

 ## Setting Server Time

-#### void setReferenceTime(struct tm refTime, t_ntpSysClock refTimeMillis)
+#### void setReferenceTime(struct tm refTime, t_ntpSysClock refTimeMicros);

 This method sets the reference time from an external source.
 The two parameters involved are as follows:

 1. `refTime`: The reference time (i.e. the time as parsed from the GPS receiver)
-2. `refTimeMillis`: The processor time (i.e. a snapshot of `millis()`) that the reference time was taken at.
+2. `refTimeMicros`: The processor time (i.e. a snapshot of `esp_timer_get_time()`) that the reference time was taken at.

 The more often the reference time is set from an external source, the more accurate the server will be.
-In the case of a GPS time server, you should capture `refTimeMillis` at the rising edge of the PPS signal, then call `setReferenceTime` once the serial time data has been decoded.
+In the case of a GPS time server, you should capture `refTimeMicros` at the rising edge of the PPS signal, then call `setReferenceTime` once the serial time data has been decoded.

 #### void setReferenceTime(struct tm refTime)

-Sets the reference time, taking the current value of millis() for convenience (note: this method is not as accurate).
+Sets the reference time, taking the current value of esp_timer_get_time() for convenience (note: this method is not as accurate).

 # NTP Configuration